-defining the first elements of the connection between Lorentzian twisted spectral triples and spectral triples through these equalities.
+The primary contribution of this paper is to highlight the conceptual connection between twisted (Riemannian) spectral triple and pseudo-Riemannian spectral triples.
+This connection is a bijection implemented by a fundamental symmetry, see theorem \ref{Thmconnection}.

+The second, closely related contribution concerns the understanding of this connection in geometric terms.
+In the commutative case of even-dimensional spin manifolds, we show how the transition from a pseudo-Riemannian spectral triple with metric $\gpr$ to the connected twisted spectral triple is related to a change of metric signature i.e. the distance of the corresponding twisted spectral triple is related to the Riemannian metric $\gr$, connected to $\gpr$ through a space-like reflection $r$, deduced from $\tw$, see theorem \ref{DistanceTW}.

+A key result for physics concerns the equality of fermionic and spectral actions along the connection, see corollary \ref{PropDualFermAct}.
+This may have consequence for the noncommutative standard model approach, as discussed in the conclusion.
+This result is obtained in a compact setting and should therefore be interpreted at a local or algebraic level, rather than as a statement about globally hyperbolic Lorentzian spacetimes.

 In sections \ref{SecST} and \ref{SecTwsp} we present the defining axioms of Spectral Triples ($ST$) and Twisted Spectral Triples (TST).
-The important link between the Krein inner product and the $\rho$-inner product is presented in subsection \ref{SubsecKrein}, leading to the definition of the fundamental twist.
+The relation between the Krein inner product and the $\rho$-inner product is presented in subsection \ref{SubsecKrein}, leading to the definition of the fundamental twist.

 Then in section \ref{SecDual}, taking the twist $\rho(\,.\, )=\tw (\,.\, ) \tw^\dagger$ with $\tw$ being a fundamental symmetry, we define the so called $\tw$-Pseudo-Riemannian Spectral Triple ($\tw$-$PRST$), the $\tw$-Twisted Spectral Triple ($\tw$-$TST$) and then the $\tw$-Twisted Pseudo-Riemannian Spectral Triple ($\tw$-$TPRST$) in order to present the two following connections: